bruceblink/sendmer/README.md

 Iroh-blobs will take care of [blake3](https://crates.io/crates/blake3) verified streaming, including resuming interrupted downloads.

-Sendme works with 256 bit node ids and is, therefore, location transparent.
+sendmer works with 256 bit node ids and is, therefore, location transparent.
 A ticket will remain valid if the IP address changes.
 Connections are encrypted using TLS.

 # Installation

 ```
-cargo install sendme
+cargo install sendmer
 ```

 # Usage